 The insulation distance is determined by the following parameters:

-Voltage rating, as specified in requirements of clause 13.8 for single insulation and in clause 13.9 for double insulation.
+Voltage rating, as specified in requirements of clause 13.8 for single insulation and in clause 13.9 for reliable insulation.

 Manufacturing tolerances associated with the copper thickness and track width, as specified in requirements of clause 7.4.1.